lavidaesrecorta/TPM-Control-Server-nestJS/README.md

 The development is active, and new features are being developed in order to facilitate debugging, and research.
-Some features are yet to be tested, but are implemented and may or may not work.
+Some features are yet to be fully tested.

 ### Current features